Aging and Disability Services promotes evidence-based programs in the Seattle-King County area that can keep you moving

 Funding is currently provided by the City of Seattle, Public Health Seattle-King County and the HumanLinks Foundation.
 The CDC provided initial funding for the project through the Communities Putting Prevention to Work (CPPW) and the Community Transformation grants, both of which have enabled project partners to leverage other resources and opportunities.

 The Senior Farmers Market Nutrition Program (SFMNP) provides checks for eligible older adults to use at Farmers Markets throughout King County.
-The 2018 application process opens on Monday, April 9, and closes on Friday, May 11.
-Applications will require a postmark no later than May 11, 2018.
+The 2019 application process will open on Monday, April 8, and close on Friday, May 10, 2019.
+Applications will require a postmark no later than May 10, 2019.